-From October 8th you are required to wear a face mask in public at all times, including in restaurants (except when you are sitting down).
+You are required to wear a face mask in public at all times, including in restaurants (except when you are sitting down).
 Some regions, including Lombardy, require wearing masks in all settings where you come into contact with people outside your household.
 Check with your accommodation what is required prior to your arrival.

 Can I travel by train?

-Yes.
+Yes but it is very limited between regions.
+You must have a valid reason to travel between regions and within the orange or red zones.
 Special measures are in place to ensure safety when traveling by train.
 You are required to wear a face mask at all times and can be removed if you do not.